svenmalvik/svenmalvik.com/_posts/2020-12-24-azure-custom-routes.md

 ![Configuring a route 2](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-10.jpg)*Configuring a route 2*

-After we have created a route, we should see it inn the route table.
+After we have created a route, we should see it in the route table.

 ![Route table with one route](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-11.jpg)*Route table with one route*

 Right now we have created a route table and a route.
-What's left is associate the route to subnet `subnetA` where the VM `a-vm` is.
+What's left is to associate the route to subnet `subnetA` where the VM `a-vm` is running.

 ![Associate subnet to route](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-12.jpg)*Associate subnet to route*

+If we would test again, we wouldn't be able to access `c-vm` from `a-vm` because we haven't told `b-vm` what to do yet.
 The VM `b-vm` shall forward all traffic to the IP address that was originally requested from the client, in our case `a-vm`.
 We do this in the *IP configurations* of the VM `b-vm`.

 ![Forward traffic in IP configurations](https://cdn.svenmalvik.com/images/az-303/az-303-azure-udr-13.jpg)*Forward traffic in IP configurations*